Make a habit of two things: to help; or at least to do no harm. (Hippocrates)

 5. Alkaline or Acidic?

 The acid – alkaline body is one of the most misinterpreted and complex concepts in natural healing and nutrition.
-There are actually many nutritionists, clinicians, naturopaths and dieticians out there continuously advising us to ?alkalinize? our body.
-To fully grasp this concept one would need to have extensive knowledge in biochemistry and physiology to say at the least.
+There are actually many nutritionists, clinicians, naturopaths and dieticians out there continuously advising us to “alkalinize” our body.

 pH is an effect, not a cause of problems.
 Health requires that the body be able to shift alkaline OR acid as the situation requires.